KM-IOT-ChargingStation/documents/README.md

 ## VII.Source Code

-&emsp;&emsp;I created two github organizations , all of the repositories except documents is private .
+&emsp;&emsp;I created two github organizations , all of the repositories are private except documents.
 Please email to me (crazyandyisfine@gmail.com) with your github account , then I can invite you into these two organizations.

 &emsp;&emsp;https://github.com/KM-IOT-BaseFrameWork